-4. PENDING FLORIDA CIRCUIT COURT CASES
+6. PENDING FLORIDA CIRCUIT COURT CASES

 Fred A. Thomas and Joy S. Thomas v.
 Jim Smith, Property Appraiser, Pinellas Co., Fred Petty, Tax Collector, Pinellas County, L.H.
-Fuchs, Executive Director, State of Florida, Department of Revenue, Case No. 97-7159 CI-020, Sixth Judicial Circuit.
+Fuchs, Executive Director, State of Florida, Department of Revenue, Case

+No. 97-7159 CI-020, Sixth Judicial Circuit.
 Section 196.011(1)(b), Florida Statutes, is involved.
 This case involves a facial constitutional challenge to Section 196.011(1)(b), Florida Statutes.
 The issue in the case is whether the plaintiffs can be forced to disclose their social security number as a prerequisite to obtaining a homestead exemption.
 The trial court ruled that Section 196.011(1)(b), Florida Statutes, and Florida Administrative Code Rule 12d-7.001(4) do not violate Florida's right to privacy, the equal protection guarantees of the U.S. and Florida Constitutions, and the federal Privacy Act of 1974.

 The taxpayer appealed to the Second District Court of Appeal and on August 13, 2004 the Second District affirmed the dismissal as to the Federal Privacy Act and equal protection claims, but the Court agreed with the taxpayers that the trial court erred in dismissing with prejudice their claim for an alleged violation of their right to privacy under the Florida Constitution.
+See Thomas v.
+Smith, 882 So.
+2d 1037 (Fla.
+2d DCA 2004).
 The Second District remanded the case for further proceedings to determine whether the taxpayers' right to privacy had in fact been violated under the "compelling state interest" standard as articulated in Winfield v.
 Div. of Pari-Mutuel Wagering, 477 So.
 2d 544 (Fla.
 1985).
 The Department and the Property Appraiser jointly moved to have the Second District certify a question of great public importance to the Florida Supreme Court.
 The joint motion to certify was denied on September 30, 2004.
-The Department of Revenue, Case No. 00-401, Second Judicial Circuit.
-The amount in controversy has not been determined at this time.
+The Department declined to seek discretionary review in the Florida Supreme Court.